 Medical aestheticians will have a broad knowledge of skin care products and skin types.
 This is in addition to their specialised knowledge of skin care treatments.
 Resultantly, they’ll be able to recommend an effective at-home skin care regime based on your skin types and concerns.

-Why Get a Skin Treatment?
+Why Get a Skin Treatment With an Aesthetician?

 Many people use facial skin treatments as a relaxing procedure, in a similar way to a massage.
 They are also used to treat common skin complaints, including rosacea, acne and eczema.